ToshioCP/Gtk4-tutorial/src/sec15.src.md

 tfe5/tfeapplication.c app_startup
 @@@

-- 12-15: Builds widgets using ui resource.
+- 12-15: Builds widgets using a UI resource.
 Connects the top-level window and the application with `gtk_window_set_application`.
 - 16-23: Gets buttons and connects their signals and handlers.
 The macro `g_signal_connect_swapped` connects a signal and handler like `g_signal_connect`.